Nan1t/NanoLimbo/README.md

 I recommend you to set parameter `debugLevel` to `0` when you finish testing server and run it into production.
 This will disable some useless for production information in the console.

+### About player info forwarding

+The server supports player info forwarding from the proxy.
+There are two type of info forwarding:

+* LEGACY - The BungeeCord IP forwarding
+* MODERN - Velocity native info forwarding type

+If you use **BungeeCord**, or Velocity with LEGACY forwarding, just set this type in the config.
+If you use **Velocity** with modern info forwarding, set this type and paste secret key from Velocity config into `secret` field.

 ### Contributing

 You can create pull request, if you found some bug, optimization ability, or you wanna add some functional,